CAVaccineInventory/help.vaccinate/README.md

 The linter - [Prettier](https://prettier.io/) - runs on every PR automatically.
 If you'd like to run it locally, run `npm install` once to set up npm and then `npm run lint:fix` to run the linter.

 ### Using Docker

+You can run a local development version of the Netlify functions and static file serving using Docker.
+This development environment will write to our staging Airtable base, so it's safe to try out new things without worrying about writing to the production Airtable.

+The staging Airtable base is at https://airtable.com/tbllBVkVYOhBykunR

 Create a file called Makefile.local.
 It should contain only the line: